paulmackinlay/state-machine/README.md

 You can find how core [concepts of a state machine](docs/01-intro.md) are implemented in the [documentation](docs/02-implementation.md) or you can dive directly into the code.

-The integration tests are useful to show various usecases for state-machine - please note that tests are desinged to run on systems with UNIX style line endings.
+The integration tests are useful to show various usecases for `state-machine`.
+Please note that tests are designed to run on systems with UNIX style line endings.

-**Note
-** although the current version is being used in production on a number of projects, the logic is still undergoing significant changes.
+**Note** although the current version is being used in production on a number of projects, the logic is still undergoing significant changes.
 You may want to wait for a major release version (1.0.0) when it will become more stable.

 ## Use state-machine with maven or gradle